Social Size Criteria, or the ‘Bedroom Tax’, changes how much housing benefit you are entitled to if you live in social housing.

 For example, if you move to another property without management transfer status that is owned by a housing association or NIHE and it has either the same number of bedrooms or more bedrooms than your current property then your Welfare Supplementary Payment will end.

-If you are worried or need advice about the Social Size Criteria then contact the Independent Welfare Changes Helpline on 0808 802 0020.
+If you are worried or need advice about the Social Size Criteria in Northern Ireland, contact our helpline on 0800 915 4604.